-TEXTBOOK FEES and ACTIVITY FEES

-The textbook rental fee for grades K-6 is \$30.00; 7-12 is \$50.00 with a \$90.00 family maximum for the school year.
+TEXTBOOK FEES and ACTIVITY FEES The textbook rental fee for grades K-6 is \$30.00; 7-12 is \$50.00 with a \$90.00 family maximum for the school year.
 This fee does not cover damaged or lost books; Students will be charged the replacement cost for lost or damaged books.
 If the book is found at a later date, the money will be returned to the student.
 The Technology fee is \$50.00 for 7-12.
-The Vocational Agriculture will pay \$30.00 enrollment fee plus cost of project above that amount; The Woodshop will be \$15.00 enrollment fee plus cost of project above that amount.
-Band students grades 5-12 pay \$15.00 for the enrollment fee.
+Vocational Agriculture fee will be \$30.00 enrollment fee plus cost of project above that amount.
+The Woodshop will be \$15.00 enrollment fee plus cost of project above that amount.
+GUIDANCE PROGRAM The purpose of the guidance department is to: